pouretrebelle/chareads.com/content/books/2019/04/12-peach/index.md

 dateRated: 2019-04-12
 dateReviewed: 2019-04-12

+tags:
-tags: [type-fiction, genre-contemporary, sub-abuse, form-paperback]
+  [type-fiction, genre-contemporary, sub-abuse, form-paperback, sub-womanhood]
 ---

 I feel distressingly ambivalent about this.
 Some aspects are one star, others are five.
 An enigma.